MDAnalysis/mdanalysis/package/CODE_OF_CONDUCT.md

 5. **Be careful in the words that you choose**.
 Be kind to others.
 Do not insult or put down other community members.
 Harassment and other exclusionary behavior are not acceptable.
 This includes, but is not limited to:
-   * Violent threats or violent language directed against another person
+   * Threats or violent language directed against another person
    * Discriminatory jokes and language
    * Posting sexually explicit or violent material
    * Posting (or threatening to post) other people's personally identifying